aptech/docs/docs/comt/comt.rst

     :type c1: struct

-    :return out1: An instance of a :class:`comtResults` structure.
+    :return out: An instance of a :class:`comtResults` structure.
 Contains the results of the nonlinear programming problem solution, including parameter estimates, function evaluations, and detailed information about constraints handling and optimization process.
 The :class:`comtResults` structure includes:

-        .. include:: include/optmtresultsstruct.rst
+        .. include:: include/comtresultsstruct.rst

-    :type c1: struct
+    :rtype out: struct

 Examples
 ----------------